-The Exchange object has four methods, shown in Example 9 on page 35, for getting the messages associated with an exchange.
+The Exchange object has four methods, shown in Example 9, for getting the messages associated with an exchange.
 Each method will either return the message as a org.apache.cxf.Message object or it will return null if the message does not exist.